Geometric structure of multi-form-field isotropic inflation and primordial fluctuations: Primordial fluctuations

 \subsubsection{Dynamics of tensor modes}

 Now we turn to the tensor modes.
 Here, the main aim is to find the enhancement of gravitational waves stemming from the tensor modes from gauge fields.
-Defining the canonical variables
+We also define canonical variables of the tensor modes